T-H-C-B/my_raytracer/README.md

 These settings are required for the basic setup of a scene:

-- BasicCamera: At least one camera should be defined in the scene.
+- Camera: At least one camera should be defined in the scene.
 - Primitives: At least one primitive (Sphere, Plane, etc.) should be present in the scene.
-- AmbientLight: At least one light source should be defined in the scene.
+- Light: At least one light source should be defined in the scene.

 ## Plugin settings